 But in another world, I definitely would have checked it out.
 It’s a bit dangerous, as the craggy “beehive” boulders are easy to lose your balance on, but it’s one of the most popular hikes in the whole park!
 As I say with any hike, no lazy steps!

-A note on tide pools: As a tide pool lover, I spent much of the trip chasing excellent tide pools, but I was a bit underwhelmed by the tide pools that were easily accessible in Acadia and Bar Harbor.
-However, after asking around a bit, I discovered that much of the excellent tide pool spots had actually been closed off to visitors and removed from maps and park guides to help the natural flora and fauna recover.
-So while I am usually first in line for a good tide pool, it’s important to remember the importance of preservation!
+A note on tide pools: As a tide pool lover, I spent much of the trip chasing excellent tide pools.
+However, I was a bit underwhelmed by the ones accessible in Acadia and Bar Harbor.
+After asking around a bit, I discovered that many tide pool spots had actually been closed off to visitors and removed from maps and park guides to help the natural flora and fauna recover.
+So while I’m usually first in line for a good tide pool, it’s important to remember the importance of preservation!
 I’ll have to stop through aquariums in the future to get my fix of kelp, sea urchins, and crabs instead.

-Because we spent a handful of days in town, a lot of our shopping and relaxing was interspersed with the hikes I mentioned above, but here are some of the places we recommend checking out:
+Because we spent a handful of days in town, a lot of our shopping and relaxing was interspersed with the hikes I mentioned above.
+Here are some of the places we recommend checking out: